hsfl/cosmos-web/README.md

 ```bash
 cp tools/cosmos-web/.env.example tools/cosmos-web/.env
 ```
-Then open up the newly copied tools/cosmos-web/.env file in your preferred text editor and wherever there are blank values for the username and password variables, add default initial values for startup.
+Then open up the newly copied tools/cosmos-web/.env file in your preferred text editor.
+Replace the default usernames and passwords with your preferred choice of login credentials.

 Example:
 ```